Compare

 Can I migrate my HubSpot CRM and Service Hub data to Hydra?

 Yes, with effort.
 Tickets, contacts, companies, knowledge base articles, and basic custom properties port cleanly.
-HubSpot Workflows don't port one-to-one (the trigger/action surfaces differ) — you rebuild them as Hydra flows.
+HubSpot Workflows don't port one-to-one (the trigger/action surfaces differ), so you rebuild them as Hydra flows.
 Custom objects require manual mapping.
-Third-party services like Help Desk Migration and Import2 specialize in HubSpot exports and can handle the heavy lifting. source, source Reply and I'll scope your specific migration.
+Third-party services like Help Desk Migration specialize in HubSpot exports and can handle the heavy lifting. source Reply and I'll scope your specific migration.

 Does Hydra do marketing automation?

-No. Hydra does not compete on marketing automation — no email nurture sequences, no landing pages, no ABM, no blog hosting, no form-based campaigns.
+No. Hydra does not compete on marketing automation: no email nurture sequences, no landing pages, no ABM, no blog hosting, no form-based campaigns.
 This is a deliberate scope choice, not a roadmap gap.
-If marketing automation is core to your business, the right pairing is HubSpot Marketing Hub for marketing + Hydra for support and CRM.
-You don't have to pick one — keep Marketing Hub for the work it does well and move the Service Hub workload to Hydra.
+Hydra is a support plus lightweight-CRM tool with an inbound qualification engine.
+If marketing automation is core to your business, the right pairing is HubSpot Marketing Hub for marketing plus Hydra for support and inbound.
+You don't have to pick one.

 How does Hydra's support compare to HubSpot Service Hub specifically?

-Service Hub is widely considered the thinnest of HubSpot's Hubs — Marketing Hub gets most of the investment. source Hydra is a support-first platform: the bot, the agent inbox, the help center, the ticketing workflow, and the CRM-for-support-context are all built as one product.
-Hydra's bot can pull from multiple help centers simultaneously, plus URL crawls, pasted text/markdown, and structured specs (JSON Schema, OpenAPI) — compose sources freely per bot.
-Mini-apps seeded from onboarding give support agents custom UI for the specific workflows your business actually runs.
-Service Hub has tickets, Breeze Customer Agent, a knowledge base, and SLA-style tracking source — solid table stakes, but the product depth is narrower than a support-led alternative.
-If Service Hub is the Hub you lean on hardest, you'll feel the ceiling sooner than on any other Hub.
+Service Hub is widely considered the thinnest of HubSpot's Hubs.
+Marketing Hub gets most of the investment. source Hydra is a support-first platform: the bot, the agent inbox, the help center, the ticketing workflow, the inbound AI SDR, and the CRM-for-support-context are all built as one product.
+Hydra's bot can pull from multiple help centers simultaneously, plus URL crawls, pasted text/markdown, and structured specs, composed freely per bot.
+The honest tradeoff: Service Hub has true omnichannel (chat, email, phone, social, WhatsApp), while Hydra's inbox today is widget plus email.
+If your support is widget-and-email-led and you also want inbound qualification built in, Hydra goes deeper where it counts.
+If you need many live channels in one queue, Service Hub has the breadth.

 How long does Hydra take to set up compared to HubSpot?

-Hydra's onboarding interview runs in the first session and immediately seeds a working workspace — bot, flows, mini-apps, reports.
+Hydra's onboarding interview runs in the first session and immediately seeds a working workspace: bot, BANT rubric, flows, mini-apps, reports.
 That's the AI-native configuration difference.
-HubSpot implementation timelines vary widely by scope; for a Professional-tier multi-Hub setup, HubSpot strongly recommends (and often requires) paid onboarding at $1,500 for Service/Sales Hub Pro and $3,000 for Marketing Hub Pro, with a typical rollout running on the order of two months for a standard Professional configuration. source, source I don't publish a single "time-to-first-value" number for Hydra because it depends on scope, but the onboarding-interview-to-working-workspace loop is measured in hours, not weeks.
+HubSpot implementation timelines vary widely by scope, and Professional-tier Hubs carry mandatory paid onboarding. source I don't publish a single "time-to-first-value" number for Hydra because it depends on scope, but the onboarding-interview-to-working-workspace loop is measured in hours, not weeks.

 Does Hydra ship an MCP server?
 Does HubSpot?

 Both ship native MCP servers.
-HubSpot's Remote MCP Server went GA after a public beta that launched September 1, 2025 and exposes Contacts, Companies, Deals, Tickets, Line items, Products, and engagement objects via OAuth 2.0. source, source Hydra's MCP server went live on 2026-04-23 and exposes the unified support+CRM+automation object graph through one schema.
-The honest distinction isn't "Hydra has one and they don't" — it's the shape of the object model each MCP exposes.
-HubSpot's MCP gives you HubSpot-shaped CRM data through MCP.
-Hydra's MCP gives you a unified support+CRM+flows graph through MCP.
+HubSpot's Remote MCP Server is generally available and exposes Contacts, Companies, Deals, Tickets, Line items, Products, and engagement objects via OAuth 2.0. source Hydra's MCP server exposes the unified support-plus-CRM-plus-automation object graph through one schema.
+The honest distinction isn't "Hydra has one and they don't."
+It's the shape of the object model each MCP exposes.
+HubSpot's MCP gives you HubSpot-shaped CRM data; Hydra's gives you a unified support-plus-CRM-plus-flows graph.
 Pick the one that matches the shape of data you want your AI to reason over.

 What's the biggest reason someone would stay on HubSpot instead of switching?